and well-being of children and youth

 CMM, while the most deadly, is not the only skin cancer linked to UVR exposure.
 Basal cell carcinomas (BCC) and squamous cell carcinomas (SCC), classified as non-melanocytic skin cancer (NMSC), account for an estimated Canadian incidence of 227.6 per 100,000 skin cancer cases in 2009 .
 Despite their high incidence, most of these lesions can be successfully treated at an early stage; however, metastasis persistently occurs in a small minority of such lesions, at which point cure is rare.
 Although the overall rate of death from SCC is low, the high incidence of this form of cancer means that it accounts for up to 25% of skin cancer-related deaths .
 The International Agency for Research on Cancer (IARC) reported a 2.5 times greater risk for SCC and a 1.5 times increased risk for BCC associated with the use of tanning beds .
 Early life UVR exposure increases the risk of BCC, whereas chronic or total exposure is associated with increased risk for SCC .

 In addition to the perception of a seemingly improved appearance , individuals who seek to tan report a feeling of relaxation and a sense of well-being as reasons for seeking UVR exposure .
 Repeated UVR exposures, and the use of indoor tanning beds specifically, may have important systemic and behavioural consequences, including mood changes, compulsive disorders, pain and physical dependency .
 Indoor tanners report mood enhancement, relaxation and socialization consistent with reinforcement patterns observed in smoking addiction .
 Frequent tanners appear to be able to distinguish between UV-radiating and faux devices, and the administration of an opiate-receptor blocker has induced withdrawal-like symptoms among frequent tanners, suggesting an opiate-like addiction .
 Studies of youthful tanning bed users also have demonstrated the addictive features of indoor tanning .
-A biologic explanation may be that melanin stimulating hormone (MSH) production in the UV-tanning response is accompanied by the release of ?-endorphin, which shares the same precursor peptide (propriomelanocortin) .
+A biologic explanation may be that melanin stimulating hormone (MSH) production in the UV-tanning response is accompanied by the release of B-endorphin, which shares the same precursor peptide (propriomelanocortin) .
 While not yet formally recognized as a psychiatric disorder, a condition known as “tanorexia”—becoming obsessed with, even addicted to tanning, and believing oneself to be unattractively pale even when quite tanned—has been described, and appears as a formal entry in the current Oxford dictionary .

 Up to one-quarter of sunbed users report one or more adverse health effects other than skin cancer.
 Erythema and sunburn are the most common artificial UVR-exposure complications .
 Also reported are more serious burn and other injuries, as well various potential infections -.
 Other frequent side effects include skin dryness, pruritus, nausea, photodrug reactions (including popular acne medications used by teens), disease exacerbation and disease induction .
 Long-term health effects include skin-aging and effects on the eyes similar to that arising from natural UVR exposure .